 Others believed passing it would have boosted turnout in Democrats’ favor since cannabis reform has substantial bipartisan support in polls.

-According to NORML, the MORE Act recently gained new co-sponsors and likely had the support to pass the House floor with a bipartisan majority vote.
+According to NORML, the MORE Act recently gained new co-sponsors.
+They believe it likely had the support to pass the House floor with a bipartisan majority vote.

-“This delay does not change the fact that 33 states and the District of Columbia regulate the production and distribution of medical cannabis in a manner that is inconsistent with federal policy, and that one-out-of-four Americans now reside in jurisdictions where adult-use is legal under state law,” Strekal said.
+“This delay does not change the fact that 33 states and the District of Columbia regulate the production and distribution of medical cannabis.
+In a manner that is inconsistent with federal policy.
+One out of four Americans now reside in jurisdictions where adult-use is legal under state law,” Strekal said.

 Cannabis advocates know defeat all too well.
 Thus, it does not discourage them the way it would hurt other advocates.

-“Although today’s news is a setback, we will continue to do everything we can to get it passed in the House this year,” said Adesuyi.
+“Today’s news is a setback.
+We will continue to do everything we can to get it passed in the House this year,” said Adesuyi.

 The MORE Act passed the House Judiciary Committee in a bipartisan vote last year.